JodieAddis/oop_exercises/Enonces.md

 ## Exercise 10: Product

 Write a JavaScript program that creates a class called Product with properties for product ID, name, and price.
 Include a method to calculate the total price by multiplying the price by the quantity.
 Create a subclass called PersonalCareProduct that inherits from the Product class and adds an additional property for the warranty period.
 Override the total price calculation method to include the warranty period.
 Create an instance of the PersonalCareProduct class and calculate its total price.

+## Exercise 11: BankAccount

+Write a JavaScript program that creates a class called BankAccount with properties for account number, account holder name, and balance.
+Include methods to deposit, withdraw, and transfer money between accounts.
+Create multiple instances of the BankAccount class and perform operations such as depositing, withdrawing, and transferring money.

+## Exercise 12: University

+Write a JavaScript program that creates a class called University with properties for university name and departments.
+Include methods to add a department, remove a department, and display all departments.
+Create an instance of the University class and add and remove departments.